Council on Foreign Relations: Cold War era, 1945 to 1979

 A critical study found that of 502 government officials surveyed from 1945 to 1972, more than half were members of the Council.
 During the Eisenhower administration 40% of the top U.S. foreign policy officials were CFR members (Eisenhower himself had been a council member); under Truman, 42% of the top posts were filled by council members.
 During the Kennedy administration, this number rose to 51%, and peaked at 57% under the Johnson administration.

-In an anonymous piece called "The Sources of Soviet Conduct" that appeared in Foreign Affairs in 1947, CFR study group member George Kennan coined the term "containment".
-The essay would prove to be highly influential in US foreign policy for seven upcoming presidential administrations.
-Forty years later, Kennan explained that he had never suspected the Russians of any desire to launch an attack on America; he thought that it was obvious enough and he did not need to explain it in his essay.
+In 1947, CFR study group member George Kennan anonymously published an article in Foreign Affairs titled, "The Sources of Soviet Conduct," in which he introduced the concept of "containment."
+The essay became highly influential in shaping U.S. foreign policy over the course of the next seven presidential administrations.
+Forty years later, Kennan remarked that he had never believed the Soviet Union intended to attack the United States, assuming that point was so self-evident it required no explanation in the original essay.
 William Bundy credited CFR's study groups with helping to lay the framework of thinking that led to the Marshall Plan and NATO.
 Due to new interest in the group, membership grew towards 1,000.

 Dwight D. Eisenhower chaired a CFR study group while he served as President of Columbia University.
 One member later said, "whatever General Eisenhower knows about economics, he has learned at the study group meetings."
 The CFR study group devised an expanded study group called "Americans for Eisenhower" to increase his chances for the presidency.
 Eisenhower would later draw many Cabinet members from CFR ranks and become a CFR member himself.
 His primary CFR appointment was Secretary of State John Foster Dulles.
 Dulles gave a public address at the Harold Pratt House in New York City in which he announced a new direction for Eisenhower's foreign policy: "There is no local defense which alone will contain the mighty land power of the communist world.
 Local defenses must be reinforced by the further deterrent of massive retaliatory power."
 After this speech, the council convened a session on "Nuclear Weapons and Foreign Policy" and chose Henry Kissinger to head it.
 Kissinger spent the following academic year working on the project at Council headquarters.
 The book of the same name that he published from his research in 1957 gave him national recognition, topping the national bestseller lists.

+CFR played an important role in the creation of the European Coal and Steel Community.
+CFR promoted a blueprint of the ECSC and helped Jean Monnet promote the ESCS.